cjhosken/moonray_for_blender/README.md

 # Acknowledgements

-This addon is written by Christopher Hosken
+This addon is written by Christopher Hosken.

+*MoonRayForBlender is in no way affiliated with Dreamworks*